 - Monitor your online performance: As the season progresses, continuously monitor your website, SEO, Ads, Shopping Feeds, social media, promotions, and sales and make adjustments as needed.

 - Know and communicate your “ship by” deadlines: Check with your preferred shipping carrier so you know when the last day you can ship for delivery before Christmas Day is.
 Monitor their site as well in case anything changes.

 - Enhance your return process: As customers begin receiving Black Friday and Cyber Monday orders, this is a good opportunity to audit your return process and consider what needs improvement for the future.

 - Consider your metrics: It’s never too early to start planning for next year!
-Look at your metrics, what worked well, and what didn’t work at all, and make notes to make your planning process next year easier.
+Look at your metrics—including what worked well and what didn’t work at all—and take notes to make your planning process next year easier.

 - Keep shoppers coming back after the holidays: We’ve all heard of the post-holiday sales slump.
 Consider what unique marketing tactics you can use to maintain customer attention (and get them to use their gift cards!).

 Looking for even more in-depth holiday planning information?
-Check out Volusion’s Ecommerce Holiday Planning Guide for more helpful insights and suggestions, and check out Grow With Studio for assistance with holiday design, PPC, SEO, and more.
+Check out Volusion’s Ecommerce Holiday Planning Guide for more helpful insights and suggestions, and check out Grow With Studio—Volusion’s in-house marketing and design agency—for assistance with ecommerce holiday design, PPC, SEO, and more.